So how do you recover after a long and tough soccer game? What are a few simple things you can do to prepare yourself for the next game or practice?

 Applying ice to sore joints can help reduce swelling and pain.
 Similarly, if you took a hit to a muscle that was hard enough to cause bruising, icing will help reduce the level of inflammation because the reduced temperature will constrict blood vessels in the area.
 Remember not to apply ice directly to the skin, use a small towel to cover an icepack or bag of ice.
 Even better, if you have access to an ice bath it’s like an icepack for your entire lower body!
 Don’t over do it though; 10-15 minutes is plenty of time.

 Ice buckets are perfect for ankle injuries or when you've taken a kick to the shin area that is painful.
 The initial few minutes your foot is in the ice bucket can be quite painful.
-However, once the area numbs it would be well worth it and the injury will heal up incredibly faster.
+However, once the area numbs it would be well worth it and the injury will heal up much faster.

 Chances are you’ve lost a lot of fluid from sweating out on the field.
 It’s important to put liquid back into the body.
 In a lot of cases water may be fine but sports drinks also offer carbohydrates to re-boost sugar levels.